-In 1994, a seven-year old New Jersey girl named Megan Kanka was raped and murdered by a neighbor who had twice previously been convicted of sex crimes against young girls.
-In the aftermath of this abominable crime, legislatures around the country have introduced laws which required convicted sex offenders to register with state and local law enforcement.
+In 1994, a 7-year old New Jersey girl named Megan Kanka was raped and murdered by a neighbor who had twice previously been convicted of sex crimes against young girls.
+In the aftermath, legislatures around the country have introduced laws that required convicted sex offenders to register with state and local law enforcement.

 If convicted of a registerable offense, you will be required to update your registration on a yearly basis, though if you are classified as a sexually violent predator you will be required to register once every 90 days so that law enforcement can close track of you.
 California requires a sex offender to register for life.
 Due to this fact and the size of the state population, it has the largest number of registered sex offenders in the nation.
 There are currently 777 registered sex offenders in Long Beach alone.

 Sex Offenders Subjected to Public Scrutiny

 If required to register, you will end up with a detailed profile on the California Megan's Law website, including:

 - Your name and any alias you might use